 Technology and Security

-In the center of the dashboard we find a 12-inch (30 centimeters) floating screen surrounded by… Well, almost for nothing.
+In the center of the dashboard, we find a 12-inch (30 centimeters) floating screen surrounded by… Well, almost for nothing.
 The physical buttons are still in the extension phase.
-Here we find only four, all to activate menu functions on the screen such as climate, driving modes, assisted parking system and advanced driving assistance systems (ADAS).
+Here we find only four, all to activate menu functions on the screen such as climate, driving modes, assisted parking system, and advanced driving assistance systems (ADAS).

 Although this approach from Volkswagen (like that of many other manufacturers) ensures a nice, clean-looking cabin, the absence of physical controls always results in distraction behind the wheel.

-For the 2024 Volkswagen Atlas is adding additional safety features across the Atlas range, in what the manufacturer calls IQ.
+The 2024 Volkswagen Atlas is adding additional safety features across the Atlas range, in what the manufacturer calls IQ.
 Drive.
 They include as standard here one of the most useful features in my opinion, the blind spot monitor, an option that most manufacturers insert in additional packages for an added cost.

 Volkswagen’s Travel Assist system is also included as standard and uses adaptive cruise control and lane keep assist for semi-autonomous driving.
 The system worked quite well during the test, but it is still far from the leaders in this technology.